jerryhgladinet/docs/deploy/source/index.rst

 It will be loaded with the mentioned Microsoft components before the core CentreStack software is installed.

-The CentreStack installer will install all the dependency Windows components.
+The CentreStack installer will install and load  all the dependency Windows components.

 .. note::